microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 terraform plan
 ```

-Review the output from the `plan` and make sure that everything looks right.
+Review the output from the `plan` and make sure everything looks right.

 For example, you might want the names of environments, or Resource Groups to be slightly different.

 Also, if you happen to be running the Bootstrap Template
-a second time (after a previous `apply` operation), then you'l want to be careful that Terraform isn't removing or
+a second time (after a previous `apply` operation), then you'll want to be careful that Terraform isn't removing or
 replacing any resources that you didn't intend it to.

 When everything looks good, you can let Terraform create everything in the plan: